 2. INefficient shelf monitoring and optimization processes

 Besides, the fact that 64% of store checks are still conducted manually in the industry curbs effective retail execution (Microsoft, 2017).
-In an interview, Lionel Prouve, former Business Partner and Innovation Manager and Mobility for our client Unilever recognizes that performing manual measurements takes a lot of time.
+In an interview, Lionel Prouve, former Business Partner and Innovation Manager and Mobility for our client Unilever recognizes that performing manual shelf measurements takes a lot of time.
 Sales reps must fill out excel spreadsheets, complete forms on applications, and sometimes “in some countries you actually see people coming [to the stores] with a kind of rubber, like a linear meter and checking” shelves, says Lionel.
-On top of that, manual store checks make sales reps visit some stores twice; a first time to collect KPIs, and a second time to apply corrective actions in case of non-compliance.
+On top of that, manual store checks make sales reps visit some stores twice; a first time to collect KPIs and shelf insights for CPGs, and a second time to apply corrective actions in case of non-compliance.
 This situation obstructs sales forces from focusing on fixing planogram compliance issues and bringing value to their client from the first visit.

-Manual measurements can also be subject to self-serving or cognitive bias, impacting the quality of the insights CPG firms should gain.
+Manual shelf measurements can also be subject to self-serving or cognitive bias, impacting the quality of the insights CPG firms should gain.
 Sometimes, incentives on store check visits and performance can tempt field forces into distorting visit evaluations or disregarding the measurement of some KPIs due to time constraints.
 Or, conducting routine visits may misguide them and alter the integrity of data collection.
-At Planorama, we find that on average, manual measurements lead to 15 to 20% of errors.
+At Planorama, we find that on average, manual shelf measurements lead to 15 to 20% of errors.
 They hurt retail execution’s efficiency and directly impact sales.